milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/thirdparties/index.html.md

 YouTube
 Games developers

-Verizon Media Games hosts games made by sponsors and developers to bring you interesting and fun games.
+Yahoo Games hosts games made by sponsors and developers to bring you interesting and fun games.
 Some of these games may have additional terms and conditions and privacy policies associated with them.

 Because your browser or device must request the content from the content provider's servers, these providers can collect your information, including your IP address, browser information, and flash player version.
 In addition, Games Developers may record game scores, entered game name, user settings, or other game play actions which may be governed by the additional terms of service for the game